msikma/jikuu/readme.md

 All the way back in 2008 it was common to run all Javascript after the page had loaded, e.g. through jQuery's `$(document).ready()` callback.
 This meant your JS would not work at all until after your page had fully finished loading and parsing the HTML—which can take quite a while for large pages on slow connections.
 A better approach is the one used in this theme: pre-load a small master JS file in the `<head>` that exposes a `decorate()` function; and then, for every bit of HTML that requires JS that loads, follow it up with a `<script>decorate('#post_1234')</script>` (or whatever ID the item has).
 At the cost of a small blocking load, this means the user will never see HTML that should be interactive but isn't.

-The funny thing is, this pattern (called the "decorator" pattern) is actually more relevant today than it was in 2008.
-Page sizes have ballooned and the web is probably slower than it was a decade ago if you don't have an ad blocker.
+The funny thing is, this pattern (called the "decorator" pattern) is actually more relevant today than it was in 2008 given that page sizes have ballooned.
+Even when taking today's faster connection speed into account, the web is probably slower than it was a decade ago if you don't have an ad blocker.

 There are many other good ways to go about it, of course, but if you are a web developer you might want to consider this method.
 Always make sure that your site or app can recover from failed or stalled requests, and to test with a poor connection.